Last Updated on

 - Avoid massages if you have had premature labour previously or have been placed in the high-risk category.

-- Choose the appropriate therapist and make sure to get the help of a professional itself if you or your partner are unsure about getting the massage done at home.
+- Choose the appropriate therapist and make sure to get professional help if you or your partner are unsure about a back massage at home.

 Tips to Find and Select a Professional Massage Parlour